poirier/cheat/django/django_celery_beat.rst

 If you're going to be setting up some of the same tasks in all environments - like a nightly cleanup task - then you can view that task data as a fixture: data that needs to get added to your database once. `I've found <https://www.caktusgroup.com/blog/2015/11/10/initial-data-django/>`_ that all things considered, using migrations works better for that than trying to do it during application startup.

 Tasks that aren't so much like fixtures can be added at the appropriate place and time in your application code.
+And it might not be a bad idea to add a comment next to the Celery settings in your application to point future developers to where the schedule is set up.

 Time zones
 ----------

-The other problem area I ran into was with time zones `(my nemesis) <https://www.caktusgroup.com/blog/2019/03/21/coding-time-zones-and-daylight-saving-time/>`_. django-celery-beat has to be set up with the same time zone settings as Django.
+The other problem area I ran into was with time zones `(my nemesis) <https://www.caktusgroup.com/blog/2019/03/21/coding-time-zones-and-daylight-saving-time/>`_.
+`django-celery-beat` has to be set up with the same time zone settings as Django.
 I assumed, since it has "django" in its name, that it would just follow the Django settings, but instead it follows the Celery settings.

-In my case, my Django application was using local time while django-celery-beat was using UTC.
-As a result, django-celery-beat seemed to always think my every 30 seconds task didn't need to run for another 5 hours plus 30 seconds, or something like that.
+In my case, my Django application was using local time while `django-celery-beat` was using UTC.
+As a result, `django-celery-beat` seemed to always think my every 30 seconds task didn't need to run for another 5 hours plus 30 seconds, or something like that.

 The simplest solution in my case was to make sure my Django settings looked like this::